Learn how to reduce the amount of unwanted spam email in your My Virgin Media email account.

 Sometimes you may get emails claiming to come from Virgin Media that are actually phishing attempts.
 Learn how to avoid phishing.

-Your Virgin Media webmail account has in-built features that can help prevent spam mail – and the scams that frequently come with it.
-Let have a look at these.
+Virgin Media Mail (our webmail service) has in-built features that can help prevent spam mail – and the scams that frequently come with it.
+Let’s have a look at these.

-Virgin Media’s webmail has state-of-the-art technology to help protect you by filtering as much suspected spam out of your inbox as possible.
+Virgin Media Mail has state-of-the-art technology to help protect you by filtering as much suspected spam out of your inbox as possible.

 Your filter won’t normally send marketing emails, newsletters and circulars to mailing lists to your Spam Folder – even though they may sometimes be annoying.
 Most responsible senders allow you to opt out of receiving them if you want.